-The majority of RCPs address a wide range of issues, such as migration and development, labour migration, social integration of migrants, protection of migrants’ rights, smuggling and trafficking in persons, migration and health, and trade and migration.
-These diverse agendas reflect governments’ growing recognition that migration significantly affects other major public policy areas, and vice versa.
+The majority of RCPs address a wide range of issues, such as protection of migrants’ rights, migration and development, labour migration, migration and health, counter migrant smuggling, counter human trafficking, etc. These diverse agendas reflect governments’ growing recognition that migration significantly affects other major public policy areas, and vice versa.

 IOM's Role in RCPs

 IOM support to RCPs includes: technical expertise, policy guidance, research, capacity building and targeted project initiatives.

 IOM is an observer to 6 RCPs.
 Pursuant to the participating governments’ requests, it serves as a technical secretariat to 5 RCPs and manages secretariat support projects for another 6 RCPs.

 To foster exchanges and synergies among ISCMs (including RCPs) on various migration topics and contribute to improved policy coherence at the regional, interregional and global levels IOM has been facilitating Global RCP Meetings since 2005.

 The International Partnerships Division (IPD) in IOM Headquarters coordinates IOM’s participation to all ISCMs (including RCPs) as a member, partner, observer or provider of technical expertise or secretariat support according to the participating governments requests, and coordinates the Global RCP Meetings.

 Other international or regional organizations, such as International Centre for Migration Policy Development (ICMPD), Office of the United Nations High Commissioner for Refugees (UNHCR), League of Arab States, European Commission, African Union Commission have been providing technical advice to individual RCPs upon their request.